banekondic1996/Elve-Taskmanager/README.md

 # <img width="82" height="auto" alt="Elve System Monitor" src="https://github.com/user-attachments/assets/97021d33-ca42-433c-a9da-41adfd1f648e" /> Elve System Monitor
 **Demonstration video** - <a href='https://www.youtube.com/watch?v=8D7g_veuOgQ'>Link</a> <br> <br>
-This is just vibe coded system monitor "taskmanager" app that i made for personal usage. <br>
+This is just vibe coded system monitor "taskmanager" app that i made for personal usage. <br><br>
+One system monitor to rule them all, one system monitor to find them, <br>one system monitor to bring them all and in the kernel bind them.

 **Why i made this?**<br>
 Well cause KDE plasma System Monitor idle uses like 4-5% cpu, Gnome System monitor is almost same from 2010 and now,